4th Quarter South End Verses Collaboration

 Gallery C3 is an alternative art space that hosts exhibits featuring local, regional, national and international artists.
 From emerging to established artists, Gallery C3 supports traditional, contemporary, and hybrid art forms that integrate social, interdisciplinary, experimental, imaginative and innovative collaborations that are intended to stimulate, boldly shape and connect through an intimate exchange to the artistic community.

-Exhibit runs through October 25th.
+Exhibit runs through November 22nd.
 GALLERY HOURS: Tues, Thurs & Fri 11am to 5pm, Wed 11am to 2pm, Weekends by appointment only.
-Closed Mondays (and for private events Oct 20-22 & 28).